 Section 16-192 of the Illinois Pension Code requires TRS to correct its members' creditable earnings for four fiscal years prior to the fiscal year in which the error was noted.
-For example, if an error discovered in the 2018-19 school year occurred during the 2014-15, 2015-16, 2016-17 or 2017-18 school years, the employer must email the TRS Employer Services Department at employers@trsil.org for an Employer's Report of Adjustments to Earnings form.
+For example, if an error discovered in the 2020-21 school year occurred during the 2016-17, 2017-18, 2018-19 or 2019-20 school years, the employer must email the TRS Employer Services Department at employers@trsil.org for an Employer's Report of Adjustments to Earnings form.
 Include the member's name, last four digits of Social Security number, reason for the correction and the corrected days paid, annual salary, creditable earnings and salaries paid from federal funds.
 If the member worked a partial year, include the base annual salary rate, flexible benefit plan earnings, extra duties earned and/or lump sums.

-Prior years corrections will be not processed if the correction is under TRS's materiality limits.
-The materiality limit is three days for days paid and sick leave days and is \$500 for creditable earnings.
-If the correction is under these limits, do not email TRS because the corrections will not be processed.
+Prior years corrections will be not processed if the correction is equal to or less than TRS's materiality limits.
+The materiality limit is three days for days paid and sick leave days and is \$500 for annual salary rate and creditable earnings.
+If the correction is at or under these limits, do not email TRS because the corrections will not be processed.
 The limits only apply to prior years' corrections.
 Service and earnings must be reported correctly in current and future years.